-At Nozbe, we believe that the NoOffice style and asynchronous communication are keys to team productivity.
-While we have explained the first feature a couple of times already, the latter might still need some clarification :) Asynchronous may sound faulty or suspiciously to some of you.
+The NoOffice style and asynchronous communication are keys to team productivity.
+Believe us.
+While we mention NoOffice a lot on our productivity blog, asynchronous communication still needs some clarification :) Asynchronous may sound faulty or suspiciously to some of you, huh?

 A-synchronous.
 No sync.
 No flow… Well… not necessarily.
 Faster doesn’t always mean better.
 What’s urgent often turns out not to be so urgent as we thought.
 And there is something super important at stake.
 Focus!
 Something that I’ve been really struggling with in recent years.
 And how is your focus?
 If the answer is “not-so-well” then asynchronous communication can be something you might want to try with your team.

 Note: I’m glad you’re reading this post, however if you’d rather listen to it, here is the way:

 Let’s start with synchronous communication - the total opposite thing.
 Well, firstly, it is so 20th century!
 And secondly, we consider it one of the main hindrances to efficiency at work.

 You are fully concentrated on your task.
 It took you some time to get prepared and focused.
 You are doing well, progressing nicely and feeling almost as if you were flying… when suddenly your colleague comes up to your desk, taps you on the shoulder and asks for something that, honestly, could wait!

 He or she didn’t do it on purpose; ruining your flow wasn’t their goal.
 They just did it because this is the thing you generally do in offices.

 It is the same with calling people whenever you need information or an opinion.

 A message in asynchronous communication can be sent at any time, no matter if the receiver is ready or not.
 An e-mail or even better: a task delegated in Nozbe or other task manager, for example, is asynchronous.
 The receiver can react when they want or when they can.